IdeasOnCanvas/AppReceiptValidator/README.md

 - [SwiftyStoreKit](https://github.com/bizz84/SwiftyStoreKit)

 ## Updating OpenSSL
-For convenience, Hekate contains a pre-built binaries of OpenSSL.
-The [Hekate.modulemap](Hekate/Hekate/Supporting%20Files/Hekate.modulemap) exposes these *only on demand* via `import Hekate.OpenSSL`.
+For convenience, AppReceiptValidator contains a pre-built binaries of OpenSSL.
+The [AppReceiptValidator.modulemap](AppReceiptValidator/AppReceiptValidator/Supporting%20Files/AppReceiptValidator.modulemap) exposes these *only on demand* via `import AppReceiptValidator.OpenSSL`.
 If you are not comfortable using pre-built binary or want to update OpenSSL:

 1. build or find prebuilt static libraries for iOS and macOS.
 They can for example be obtained from the [OpenSSL-Universal Pod](https://github.com/krzyzanowskim/OpenSSL).
 2. Replace the OpenSSL related `.a` and `.h` files in the project
 3. When copying from the pod, make sure the .h files use direct includes like `#include "asn1.h"` instead of `#include "<OpenSSL/ans1.h>"` (use regex batch replace)
-4. Make sure the OpenSSL related headers are in the *private* headers of the framework Hekate iOS and Hekate macOS targets respectively
+4. Make sure the OpenSSL related headers are in the *private* headers of the framework AppReceiptValidator iOS and AppReceiptValidator macOS targets respectively
-5. Make sure the OpenSSL related headers are listed in the [Hekate.modulemap](Hekate/Hekate/Supporting%20Files/Hekate.modulemap) file
+5. Make sure the OpenSSL related headers are listed in the [AppReceiptValidator.modulemap](AppReceiptValidator/AppReceiptValidator/Supporting%20Files/AppReceiptValidator.modulemap) file

 Anybody want to automate this?